Quicx

 daemon → worker

 Workers announce themselves with MSG_READY and block reading.
-The daemon pushes MSG_TASK frames to the first idle worker.
-If the queue is empty, the daemon replies with MSG_WAIT.
+The daemon pushes MSG_TASK frames to the first idle worker as soon as one is queued.
+If the queue is empty, the worker simply stays blocked — MSG_WAIT is defined on the wire but nothing in the daemon actually sends it.

 worker → daemon